how to download this new version and everything it offers to its users

 For some time, some people use a new version of the application.
 This is WhatsApp Plus, an unauthorized update, but it can be customized.

 Among connoisseurs it has become quite popular due to the fact that it has different functions from the original version.
 For instance, provides “exclusive emoticons”, the legend “Online” can be hidden, the user defines who can and cannot call.
-Also, you can see the states that have been removed.
+In addition, you can see the States that have been removed.

 You can also read: WhatsApp Plus: what is the difference between a blocked and suspended account?